thereiswaldo/jeremywalsh.ca/_posts/2022-03-12-pacing-strategy-for-running-around-the-bay.md

 ![](/uploads/multiple-finishers-30km-time-distribution.png)

-The other, more relevant filter is to keep only the "elite" athletes who ran faster than two hours.
-Though the definition of elite is up for debate, this the top 1.6% of all finishers, and leaves just 279 performances.
-This large enough for me to feel confident in the aggregated results while maximizing the amount of runners that ran close to an optimal pacing strategy.
+The other more relevant filter is to keep only the "elite" athletes who ran faster than two hours.
+Though the definition of elite is up for debate, this is the top 1.6% of all finishers, and leaves just 279 performances.
+This is large enough for me to feel confident in the aggregated results while maximizing the amount of runners that ran close to an optimal pacing strategy.
+My assumption is that on average elite runners maintain an even effort.

 ![](/uploads/elites-30km-time-distribution.png)

-Being the leading end of the distribution, most of the times are near the 2 hour mark.
+Being the leading end of the distribution, most of the times are near the two hour mark.

 ## Model Evaluation

+#### Race Result Analysis

 With these filters in place we can take each runners pace for each segment and divide that by the average pace for the entire race to get a percentage.

 ![](/uploads/around-the-bay-pacing-form-2016-19.png)

 The different filters are plotted along the course profile and compared with the even pace heuristic (constant 100% pace).
 Each group ran faster (pace <100%) for the first 20km of the race, and slower for the last 10km.
 This feels right since the first two-thirds of the race are downhill or flat, and the last third is very hilly.
 All the runners combined highlights the suboptimal pacing of the average Around the Bay runner as they tend to go out significantly faster than they finish.
 On average the runners don't save enough energy for the hills at the end of the race.
-To back this up, if we look at the correlation between the paces, we can see that best determinant for a runners pace in the last 10km of the race is what they ran in the first 10km.
+To back this up, if we look at the correlation between the paces, we can see that best determinant for a runner's pace in the last 10km of the race is what they ran in the first 10km.

 ![](/uploads/all-pacing-correlation.png)

-A correlation of -0.89 is very strong, and means that on average the athletes that start too fast, finish the slowest.
+A correlation of -0.89 is very strong, and means that on average the athletes that start too fast finish the slowest.

 The multi-finishers tend to run closer to even splits, while the elite runners only have 3% variation in pace.
 However, the elite filter is not perfect, as there is are several outliers that seem to start out too fast (10% faster than they average!).
 This shifts our averages slightly to faster starts and slower finishes, but not significantly so we'll leave them in.